Convergence of measures after adding a real: Introduction

 \begin{theorem} Let $\aA\in V$ be an infinite Boolean algebra.
 Let $\PP\in V$ be a notion of forcing adding one of the following reals: \begin{itemize} \item a Cohen real, \item an unsplit real, or \item a random real. \end{itemize} Assume that $G$ is a $\PP$-generic filter over $V$.
 Then, in $V[G]$, $\aA$ has neither the Nikodym property nor the Grothendieck property. \end{theorem}

 We establish the above theorem in a series of partial results.
 First, in Theorems \ref{theorem:cohen} and \ref{theorem:unsplit} we prove that if $\PP$ adds a Cohen real or an unsplit real, then in any $\PP$-generic extension every infinite ground model Boolean algebra $\aA$ obtains a non-trivial convergent sequence in its Stone space $St(\aA)$, and, consequently, it can have neither the Nikodym property nor the Grothendieck property.
-Theorems \ref{theorem:cohen} and \ref{theorem:unsplit} have already been known to experts in the area (cf. e.g. \cite[page 162]{DF07}), however, it seems that their proofs have never been published anywhere.
-Our proof of Theorem \ref{theorem:cohen} may be seen as a forcing counterpart of the proof of Geschke's \cite[Theorem 2.1]{Ges06} which states that under Martin's axiom every infinite compact space of weight $<2^\omega$ contains a non-trivial convergent sequence (or, more generally, that in ZFC every infinite compact space of weight strictly less than the covering number $\cov(\mM)$ of the meager ideal $\mM$ contains such a sequence).
+Theorems \ref{theorem:cohen} and \ref{theorem:unsplit} have already been known to experts in the area (cf. e.g. Dow--Fremlin \cite[page 162]{DF07} and their reference to Koszmider \cite{Kos90}), however, it seems that their proofs have never been published anywhere.
+Our proof of Theorem \ref{theorem:cohen} may be seen as a forcing counterpart of the proof of Geschke's \cite[Theorem 2.1]{Ges06} which states that under Martin's axiom every infinite compact space of weight $<2^\omega$ contains a non-trivial convergent sequence or, more generally, that in ZFC every infinite compact space of weight strictly less than the covering number $\cov(\mM)$ of the meager ideal $\mM$ contains such a sequence.
+Geschke's argument is on the other hand a topological counterpart of Koppelberg's \cite[Proposition 5]{Kop77} asserting that under Martin's axiom every infinite Boolean algebra of cardinality $<2^\omega$ has countable cofinality.
 The argument for Theorem \ref{theorem:unsplit} is based on the idea presented in Booth \cite[Theorem 2]{Boo74} (see also \cite{vD84}) where it is showed that every infinite compact space of weight strictly less than the splitting number $\fraks$ is sequentially compact and thus contains a non-trivial convergent sequence.

 The issue of adding random reals is more special.
 Recall that Dow and Fremlin \cite{DF07} first proved that adding any number of random reals to the ground model does not introduce non-trivial convergent sequences to the Stone spaces of $\sigma$-complete ground model Boolean algebras (or, more generally, to the Stone spaces of ground model Boolean algebras whose Stone spaces \textit{in} the ground model are F-spaces).
 Since not containing any non-trivial convergent sequences in the Stone space is not sufficient for an infinite Boolean algebra to have the Nikodym property or the Grothendieck property, the result of Dow and Fremlin does not say anything about the preservation of either of the properties by the random forcing.
 We address here this issue by proving in Theorem \ref{theorem:random} that if a forcing $\PP$ adds a random real, then for any infinite ground model Boolean algebra $\aA$ in every $\PP$-generic extension of the ground model there are sequences of finitely supported measures on the Stone space $St(\aA)$ which witness that $\aA$ has neither the Nikodym property nor the Grothendieck property.